Fbeunder/KaggleTitanic/README.md

 ## Repository Structure

-This repository will be organized as follows:
+This repository is organized as follows:
 - `data/`: Contains the dataset files
 - `notebooks/`: Jupyter notebooks for exploration and modeling
 - `src/`: Source code for reusable functions